Svanteberg/Virtual-EEG-electrodes/README.md

 The EEG data from the published data base created at the Temple University Hospital (TUH), Philadelphia (Obeid & Picone, Frontiers of neuroscience 2016, 10:1-5) was used for this study.
 The TUH EEG Corpus (v1.1.0) with average reference was used (downloaded during 17-21 January 2019).

-A total of 1,385 recordings, corresponding to 5,144 hours, was extracted from the data set.
-Sampling frequency 256 Hz.
+A total of 1,385 recordings sampled at 256 Hz, corresponding to 5,144 hours, was extracted from the data set.
 Recordings were > 300 seconds.
 The data was bandpass filtered between 0.3 Hz and 40 Hz using second-degree Butterworth filters.
 A 60 Hz notch filter was used to remove residual AC-noise.
 Filtering was applied with zero phase shift.

 ### Data organisation